alfredh-5/introML-2021/exercises/00-setup/python_env.md

 The terminal (or command line) is a way to interact with your computer through text commands, giving you greater control of your system and increasing productivity.
 In Computer Science / Data Science / Machine Learning, many commands are only possible through the terminal, so being slightly familiar with it can be of great use.

-####  Launching the terminal on Mac / Linux
+####  On Mac / Linux

-- On Mac or Linux, open the default `Terminal` app.
+Use the default `Terminal` app.

+Two key commands for navigating through the terminal are:
+- `ls` (list): lists the files in the current directory.
+- `cd` (change directory): changes the current directory.
+To go back one directory, use `cd ..`

-#### Launching the terminal on Windows
+#### On Windows

-- On Windows, it's recommended to use `Anaconda Prompt` (which got installed alongside Anaconda).
+Use `Anaconda Prompt` (which got installed alongside Anaconda).

 <img src="images/anaconda_prompt.png" width=300>

-#### Navigating through the terminal

 Two key commands for navigating through the terminal are:
-- `ls` (list): lists the file in the current directory
+- `dir` : lists the files in the current directory.
 - `cd` (change directory): changes the current directory.
 To go back one directory, use `cd ..`

-If you want to know more about the terminal, [here is a useful guide](https://www.educative.io/blog/bash-shell-command-cheat-sheet) to the most common terminal commands.
-For this course, `cd`, `ls` and the few conda and Jupyter related commands listed below are those you'll most frequently use.
+:information_source: If you want to know more about the terminal, [here is a useful guide](https://www.educative.io/blog/bash-shell-command-cheat-sheet) to the most common commands.
+For this course, `cd`, `ls` (or `dir` on Windows) and the few conda and Jupyter related commands listed below are those you'll most frequently use.
+You can find the Windows equivalent to the UNIX (Mac / Linux) commands [here](https://ftp.kh.edu.tw/Linux/Redhat/en_6.2/doc/gsg/ch-doslinux.htm).

 ## Creating the environment and installing packages